 Zambia was one of the first countries selected by MCC to participate in the Threshold Program.
-Selected as eligible for the Threshold Program in 2004, Zambia did not meet MCC’s Compact eligibility criteria in the Ruling Justly and Economic Freedom categories.
-To assist the Government of Zambia in the design of its threshold program, MCC provided an indicator analysis that highlighted key policy constraints (inclusive of those raised by the eligibility indicator institutions).
+Selected for the Threshold Program in 2004, Zambia did not meet MCC’s compact eligibility criteria in the Ruling Justly and Economic Freedom categories.
+To assist the Government of Zambia in designing its threshold program, MCC conducted an indicator analysis highlighting key policy constraints raised by the indicator institutions.

-Zambia’s threshold program had three components that were designed to support the program’s objective to combat administrative corruption and reduce administrative barriers to increased trade and investment.
+Zambia’s Threshold Program had three projects designed to support the program’s objective to combat corruption in key government institutions and reduce barriers to increased trade and investment.

 Zambia Threshold Program Implementation

-The Zambia threshold program agreement was signed in May 2006 and concluded in February 2009.
+The Zambia Threshold Program agreement was signed in May 2006 and concluded in February 2009.
 As the program administrator, USAID managed day-to-day program operations in Zambia and oversaw Chemonics, the primary implementer.
-The threshold program partnered with nine government ministries, departments and agencies and two nongovernmental organizations.
-Threshold program activities were concentrated in the capital, Lusaka, with discrete interventions at the subnational level.
+The threshold program partnered with nine government ministries, departments, and agencies and two non-governmental organizations.
+Threshold program activities were concentrated in the capital, Lusaka, with selected activities taking place at the local or regional level.

 Improve border management of trade by piloting a unified management system at two border stations to improve transparency and efficiency of border management

-- Strengthening the capacity of sanitary and phyto-sanitary units to provide efficient and expedited services for local and export trade; and
+- Strengthened the capacity of sanitary and phyto-sanitary units to provide efficient and expedited services for local and export trade; and

 Reduce corruption by strengthening the Anti-Corruption Commission and improving transparency and efficiency in three pilot government entities: the Ministry of Lands, Zambia Revenue Authority, and the Immigration Department of the Ministry of Home Affairs

-- Building the capacity of the Anti-Corruption Commission, the main body in Zambia tasked to combat corruption in the country;
+- Boosted the capabilities of the Anti-Corruption Commission, the main body tasked with combating corruption in Zambia;

-- Implementing institutionally-tailored regulatory reforms to simplify processes and reduce opportunities for corruption in the three pilot agencies;
+- Implemented regulatory reforms to simplify processes and reduce opportunities for corruption in the three pilot agencies;

-- Establishing internal watchdog units — an internationally-recognized best practice — in each institution; and
+- Established internal watchdog units — an internationally-recognized best practice — in each institution; and

-- Creating efficient public monitoring and reporting mechanisms to expose corruption, including telephone hotlines to report incidents of corruption, locked comment boxes at service-delivery points, quarterly reports on complaints received and actions undertaken posted on relevant websites, and related training for journalists.
+- Created efficient public monitoring and reporting mechanisms to expose corruption, including telephone hotlines to report incidents of corruption, locked comment boxes at service-delivery points, quarterly reports on complaints received and actions undertaken that were posted on relevant websites, and training for journalists.

-Remove administrative barriers to investment by reducing the complexity of business licensing and creating a one-stop investor shop
+Remove administrative barriers to investment through a reduction in the complexity of business licensing and the creation of a one-stop shop for investors.

-- Rationalizing and simplifying the economic regulatory framework to decrease the cost of doing business by reducing administrative barriers to business registration and automating start-up procedures;
+- Simplified the economic regulatory framework to decrease the cost of doing business through a reduction in administrative barriers to business registration and the automation of start-up procedures;

-- Establishing Patents and Companies Registration Offices (PACROs) in three provincial capitals to facilitate investment and business creation in regions outside the capital; and
+- Established Patents and Companies Registration Offices (PACROs) in three provincial capitals to facilitate investment and business creation in regions outside the capital; and

-- Building the capacity of the Project Coordinating Unit which is responsible for integrating the private sector into the nation’s economic growth strategy.
+- Built the capacity of the Project Coordinating Unit to integrate the private sector into the nation’s economic growth strategy.